SaptarshiSarkar12/Computer-Networking/Computer Networking.md

             </p>
             </br>

     4. **<u>Data link layer</u> :** The data link layer is responsible for sending the data packets recieved from the network layer, over a physical layer.
+Router attaches the correct private IP Address to the data packets recieved, ensuring that the data recieves the correct destination.

     - **DHCP (Dynamic Host Configuration Protocol)** - DHCP is a **communication protocol** that enables network administrators to **automate the assignment of IP addresses** in a network.
 The DHCP server is a pool of IP Addresses and it assigns IP Addresses to the devices connected.